In this Sig Romeo 5 wreview, we will evaluate the features, performance, and overall value of the Sig Sauer Romeo 5 (SOR52001)

 Mounts

-Yes! the package comes with a low mount.
+Yes!
+The package comes with a low mount.

 Will Sig Romeo 5 fit on Aimpoint Micro T1 mount?

 Yes!
-The Sig Romeo 5 fits any aftermarket Aimpoint T1, T2, H1 or H2 mounts.
+The Sig Romeo 5 fits any aftermarket Aimpoint T1, T2, H1, or H2 mounts.
 As well as riser mounts

-Our favorite one is the Scalarworks LEAP.
+My favorite one is the Scalarworks LEAP.
 Please check out our review on this mount.

 It's lightweight and slick looking for the Sig ROMEO 5.

-Features the SCALARWORKS LEAP NVG height (1.93") mount (Optimal cheekweld height)
+Features the SCALARWORKS LEAP NVG height (1.93") mount (Optimal cheek weld height)

 Pros

-- Very solid entry level red dot product under $150
+- Very solid entry-level red dot product under $150

 - Super lightweight for centerfire and pistol caliber carbines